wssct20/ProjectSpyder/Interface.md

 Also we recommend you to define a userfriendly type.
 If your client has no settings, you can leave the `settings` part away.

+## requesttimeout

+With every request, your answer will contain a variable named `requesttimeout`.
+This value defines the amount of time in seconds you at least need to wait until the next request.
+You may break this rule, if you need your data updated for UX quality purposes.
+(e.g. a button gets pressed)

 ## Error, errors, errors!

 You should not interpret the `#DEBUG` section!